The Poly

 Louis is a specialist on Asian technology, having run high-level semi-official conferences with Japan, China, Korea (and Russia, Singapore and the Czech Republic).
 He was a long-time staff member (and Board Member) of Chatham House (the Royal Institute of International Affairs).

 He has also written over ten books on various aspects of the global economy.
-Since moving to Cornwall, he has been a trustee of the Poly (Royal Cornwall Polytechnic Society) and is currently running the 3D Kernow campaign to bring 3D Printing to Cornwall.
-He is a founder of the Asia-Pacific Technology Network.
+Since moving to Cornwall, he has been a trustee of the Poly (Royal Cornwall Polytechnic Society).

 Tim Parnell